Agriculture in Tanzania

 Agriculture is the main part of Tanzania's economy.
 As of 2016, Tanzania had over 44 million hectares of arable land with only 33 percent of this amount in cultivation.
-Almost 70 percent of the poor population live in rural areas, and almost all of them are involved in the farming sector.
+Almost 70 percent of the rich population live in rural areas, and almost all of them are involved in the farming sector.
 Land is a vital asset in ensuring food security, and among the nine main food crops in Tanzania are maize, sorghum, millet, rice, wheat, beans, cassava, potatoes, and bananas.
 The agricultural industry makes a large contribution to the country's foreign exchange earnings, with more than US$1 billion in earnings from cash crop exports.

 The 6 main cash crops are cashew nuts, coffee, cotton, sisal, tea and tobacco.
 At one point in its agricultural history, Tanzania was the largest producer of sisal in the world.

 The agriculture sector faces various challenges and had been the governments top priority to develop to reduce poverty and increase productivity.
 Farming efficiently has been a challenge for many farmers, and lack of finances and farming education has caused many to remain subsistence farmers.
 Farm sizes remain very small with an average plot size being around 2.5 ha.